Bicycle Tourism Development

 The Oregon Bicycle Tourism Partnership (OBTP) is a niche market working group that Travel Oregon convenes two to three times…

-Travel Oregon will be hosting the 2017 Oregon Bike Tourism Summit on March 21, 2017 at the Oregon Zoo in Portland.…
+Travel Oregon hosted the 2018 Oregon Bicycle Tourism Summit on March 16, 2018 at the Oregon Zoo in Portland.
+As…

 In 2013, the Oregon Bicycle Tourism Partnership identified five priority projects to focus on over the next 5-10 years.
 One…